The Fall of the House of Usher: Roderick Usher

 Roderick Usher is the twin of Madeline Usher and one of the last living members of the Usher family.
 Roderick writes to the narrator, his boyhood friend, about an ongoing illness.
 When the narrator arrives, he is startled to see Roderick's eerie and off-putting appearance.
 He is described by the narrator as having:gray-white skin; eyes large and full of light; lips not bright in color, but of a beautiful shape; a well-shaped nose; hair of great softness — a face that was not easy to forget.
 And now the increase in this strangeness of his face had caused so great a change that I almost did not know him.
 The horrible white of his skin, and the strange light in his eyes, surprised me and even made me afraid.
-His hair had been allowed to grow, and in its softness it did not fall around his face but seemed to lie upon the air.
+His hair had been allowed to grow, and in its softness, it did not fall around his face but seemed to lie upon the air.
 I could not, even with an effort, see in my friend the appearance of a simple human being.

 Roderick Usher is a recluse.
 He is unwell both physically and mentally.
 In addition to his constant fear and trepidation, Madeline's catalepsy contributes to his decay as he is tormented by the sorrow of watching his sibling die.
-The narrator states: He admitted [that] much of the peculiar gloom which thus affected him could be traced [to] the evidently approaching dissolution [of] his sole companion.
+The narrator states: He admitted ... that much of the peculiar gloom which thus affected him could be traced ... to the evidently approaching dissolution of ... his sole companion.
 According to Terry W. Thompson, Roderick meticulously plans for Madeline's burial to prevent "resurrection men" from stealing his beloved sister's corpse for dissection, study, or experimentation as was common in the 18th and 19th centuries for medical schools and physicians in need of cadavers.

-As his twin, the two share an incommunicable connection that critics conclude may be either incestuous or metaphysical, as two individuals in an extra-sensory relationship embodying a single entity.
+Roderick and Madeline are twins and the two share an incommunicable connection that critics conclude may be either incestuous or metaphysical, as two individuals in an extra-sensory relationship embodying a single entity.
 To that end, Roderick's deteriorating condition speeds his own torment and eventual death.

 Like Madeline, Roderick is connected to the mansion, the titular House of Usher.
 He believes the mansion is sentient and responsible, in part, for his deteriorating mental health and melancholy.
 Despite this admission, Usher remains in the mansion and composes art containing the Usher mansion or similar haunted mansions.
 His mental health deteriorates faster as he begins to hear Madeline's attempts to escape the underground vault she was buried in, and he eventually meets his death out of fear in a manner similar to the House of Usher's cracking and sinking.